 The Kom Ombo historical temple is located in the north of the city of Kom Ombo, about 45 kilometres north of Aswan.
 This temple's architectural composition is unique in that it is based on two axes, each of which represents itself.
 To illuminate the temple at night, an integrated lighting project was also completed.
 It was founded during the reign of Ptolemy VI, an Egyptian pharaoh.

 Kom Ombo Temple

-The Temple of Kom Ombo is one of the Must-see stops of all Egypt Nile Cruises and is included within most of Egypt Travel Packages, Egypt Day Tours, and Aswan day tours.
+The Temple of Kom Ombo is one of the must-see stops of all Egypt Nile Cruises and is included in most Egypt Travel Packages, Egypt Day Tours, and Aswan day tours.
 It was constructed during the Ptolemaic dynasty but some extensions were later added during the Roman era in Egypt.
 Kom Ombo Temple can easily be visited when you're planning any tours to Egypt or from our variety of tours from Cairo.

 Today the city is home to many Nubians, dispersed due to the formation of Lake Nasser.
 The best way to get to Kom Ombo is by the river Nile.

 The temple is of the post-pharaonic era, of the same period as those of Esna and Edfu Temple.
 It was probably built on the foundations of a previous structure.
 The entrance pylon was added later by the Roman emperor Augustus, around 30 B.C.